 I covered my new craft table (yay, finally a dedicated craft space!!) with packing paper to protect the surface.

 Once all of the frames were finished, I set them aside to dry while I finished up the cross stitch patterns and trimmed the excess fabric.
-I used 18 count Aida cloth and DMC Oatmeal Linen.
+I used 18 count Aida cloth

 I love the colors I used for this pattern!
 I found it on Pinterest and the pattern called for lime green and white.
 I used two shades of purple and light green.
 The free Keep Calm and Stitch pattern can be downloaded from Cross-stitching.com (though you may need to create a free user account).